Gilad Shalit prisoner exchange: Released prisoners engaged in new attacks

 In October 2012, data was released indicating dozens of the released Palestinian prisoners in the Gilad Shalit prisoner exchange had resumed paramilitary activity.
 Many of them joined the leadership of Hamas, and other Palestinian prisoners developed weapons and fired rockets at Israeli population centers, and some recruited members to new guerrilla cells in the West Bank.
 One of these cells in Hebron allegedly planted a bomb and plotted to kidnap an Israeli soldier.
 Released prisoners in the West Bank have also engaged in violent activity, and Israeli authorities arrested 40 of them for rioting, hurling Molotov cocktails, handling funding for terrorism, and other acts.

 In 2014, the IDF launched Operation Brother's Keeper in response to the disappearance of three Israelis in the West Bank.
 Part of the operation included rearresting some of the Palestinians released under the Gilad Shalit prisoner exchange.

 In July 2015, Israeli news sources calculated that six Israelis had been killed in incidents involving prisoners released under the Shalit deal who had returned to militant activity.
 Malachi Rosenfeld was murdered in the 2015 Shvut Rachel shooting directed by released prisoner Ahmed Najar.
 Another released prisoner, Asama Asad, was complicit in the murder of Danny Gonen.

-The October 7th Massacre was planned and arranged by Yahya Sinwar (who was freed in the prisoner exchange) among others also freed.
+The October 7 attacks was planned and arranged by Yahya Sinwar (who was freed in the prisoner exchange) among others also freed.
 The attack resulted in the death of 1,180 people (including 797 civilians), while 3,400 were wounded and 251 taken captive.